geokyr/ece-ntua-structure-and-electrical-properties-of-materials/README.md

 materials
 ---------

-Repository for the Structural and Electronic Properties of Materials course.
+Repository for the Structure and Electrical Properties of Materials course.